Mark Messier is one of the best hockey players of all time. Sometimes it’s easy to forget that.

 Mark Messier Now

 Messier played a literal quarter of a century in the NHL.
 He was the last active player in the National Hockey League who had played in the WHA and the last active player who had played in the ’70s.
-Messier ranks third in career points and career games played, and he has the second-most playoff points ever.
+Messier ranks third in career points (although still he’s 1000 points behind Gretzky) and career games played, and he has the second-most playoff points ever.
 As an NHL player, he racked up two Harts, one Conn Smythe, six Stanley Cups and 15 All-Star Games.

 “Moose” was selected for the Hockey Hall of Fame in 2007 to the surprise of nobody.
 He spent a little time as a special assistant to the general manager for the Rangers but hasn’t really worked in hockey much.
 However, Messier did help turn an armory in the Bronx into an indoor ice facility with nine rinks.